 To minimize the possibility that hepatic injury will become severe between transaminase measurements, inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, diarrhea, pruritus, jaundice, right upper quadrant tenderness, and “flu-like” symptoms), and the appropriate action to take if these signs and symptoms appear.

-To minimize the potential risk for an adverse liver-related event in patients treated with PENNSAID, use the lowest effective dose for the shortest duration possible.
-Exercise caution when prescribing PENNSAID with concomitant drugs that are known to be potentially hepatotoxic (e.g., acetaminophen, certain antibiotics, antiepileptics).
-Caution patients to avoid taking unprescribed acetaminophen while using PENNSAID.
+To minimize the potential risk for an adverse liver-related event in patients treated with PENNSAID , use the lowest effective dose for the shortest duration possible.
+When prescribing PENNSAID with concomitant drugs that are known to be potentially hepatotoxic (e.g., acetaminophen, certain antibiotics, antiepileptics), monitor patients for signs of hepatic injury.
+Instruct patients to avoid taking unprescribed acetaminophen while using PENNSAID.

 NSAIDs, including diclofenac, can lead to new onset or worsening of preexisting hypertension, either of which may contribute to the increased incidence of CV events.
-Use NSAIDs, including PENNSAID, with caution in patients with hypertension.
-Monitor blood pressure (BP) closely during the initiation of NSAID treatment and throughout the course of therapy.
+When prescribing PENNSAID for patients with hypertension, monitor blood pressure (BP) closely, especially during the initiation of NSAID treatment as well as throughout the course of therapy.

 Patients taking ACE-inhibitors, thiazides or loop diuretics may have impaired response to these therapies when taking NSAIDs.